 The information in the IT Management Tool, as far as the planned dates in the commitment, remains unchanged.
 The HIO must update the actual exchange dates of the relationship, once in Stay Ongoing, in order for it to reflect the real stay period.
-The HIO should also mention in the comment box that the relationship has been extended.
+The HIO should also mention in the comment box that the relationship has been either extended or shortened.